Structure of the polynomials in preconditioned BiCG algorithms and the switching direction of preconditioned systems: Introduction

-The preconditioned bi-Lanczos-type algorithms have not been widely discussed in the literature.
 In general, with a preconditioned Krylov subspace method, there are some different algorithms depending on the preconditioning conversion.
-The structure of the approximate solution formed by the Krylov subspace and the performance of a given algorithm may differ substantially from those of other algorithms \cite{itoh2015a, itoh2016a}.
+The structure of the approximate solution is often different for different algorithms, and the performance of a given algorithm may differ substantially from those of other algorithms \cite{itoh2015a, itoh2019a}.
 In particular, preconditioned bi-Lanczos-type algorithms construct dual systems, and so their analysis is more complex.

 The conjugate gradient squared (CGS) method \cite{sonneveld1989} is one of the bi-Lanczos-type methods, and an improved preconditioned CGS (improved PCGS) algorithm has been proposed \cite{itoh2015a}.
-In a previous study \cite{itoh2016a}, we compared the structures of the vectors and Krylov subspaces of four PCGS algorithms, including the improved PCGS.
-However, it is also important to analyze the structures on the polynomials of the vectors in such bi-Lanczos-type algorithms, and therefore, in this paper, we analyze the structures on the polynomials of the preconditioned BiCG (PBiCG) algorithms that correspond to those analyzed in our previous study \cite{itoh2016a}.
-Furthermore, in ~\cite{itoh2016a}, we also discussed the construction of the initial shadow residual vector (ISRV) in terms of the direction of the preconditioned system; we further analyze this topic in this paper.
+In a previous study \cite{itoh2019a}, we compared the structures of the recurrence formula of the solution vectors of four PCGS algorithms, including the improved PCGS.
+In this paper, we analyze the structures on the polynomials of the preconditioned BiCG (PBiCG) algorithms that correspond to those analyzed in our previous study \cite{itoh2019a}.
+Furthermore, in ~\cite{itoh2019a}, we also discussed the construction of the initial shadow residual vector (ISRV) in terms of the direction of the preconditioned system; we further analyze this topic in this paper.

 In this paper, when we refer to a {\it preconditioned algorithm}, we mean one involving a preconditioning operator $\PO$ or a preconditioning matrix, and by {\it preconditioned system}, we mean one that has been converted by some operator(s) based on $\PO$.
 These terms never indicate {\it the algorithm for the preconditioning operation itself}, such as incomplete LU decomposition or the approximate inverse.
-For example, under a preconditioned system, the original linear system (\ref{eqn:linear}) becomes
+For example, for a preconditioned system, the original linear system (\ref{eqn:linear}) becomes

 with the preconditioner $\PO = \PO_L\PO_R$ ($\PO \approx A$).
 In this paper, the matrix and the vector in the preconditioned system are indicated by a tilde ($\;\TL{ }\;$).
 However, the conversions in (\ref{eqn:plinear}) and (\ref{eqn:plinear_conv}) are not implemented directly; rather, we construct the preconditioned algorithm that is equivalent to solving (\ref{eqn:plinear}).